B0ney/xmodits-py/README.md

 15 - vocal.wav
 ```

-Samples stored in tracker modules can have an arbitary index.
+Samples stored in tracker modules can have an arbitrary index.
 If you prefer to use this index, include the parameter:

 ```python
 index_raw=True